GoogleCloudPlatform/apigee-samples/monolith-to-microservices-based-on-paths/README.md

    - `PROJECT_ID` the project where your Apigee organization is located.
    - `APIGEE_HOST` the externally reachable hostname of the Apigee environment group that contains APIGEE_ENV without https://
    - `APIGEE_ENV` the Apigee environment where the demo resources should be created.
-   - `MICROSERVICE_PATH` is the destination URL (preceed with http:// or https://) of the modern, new destination.
+   - `MICROSERVICE_PATH` is the destination URL (preceded with http:// or https://) of the modern, new destination.
 If just testing, you can use https://httpbin.org/get
-   - `LEGACY_PATH` is the destination URL (preceed with http:// or https://) of the monolith, legacy destination.
+   - `LEGACY_PATH` is the destination URL (preceded with http:// or https://) of the monolith, legacy destination.
 If just testing, you can use https://httpbin.org/get

    Now source the `env.sh` file